 - Compliance with phlebotomy will prevent iron overload.

 - Iron-containing vitamin preparations and iron-supplemented foods such as breakfast cereals should be avoided.
 Compliance with phlebotomy will prevent iron overload.

 - Tea drinking has been reported as possibly reducing the increase in iron stores in HC patients but this finding has not been confirmed.

 - Vitamin C has been reported to be potentially toxic in patients with iron overload.
-However, a single case report of a patient in whom vitamin C could have had a negative effect on cardiac function has led to the recommendation that it is prudent to limit ingestion of vitamin C supplements to 500 mg/day.
+This was from a single case report of a patient in whom vitamin C could have had a negative effect on cardiac function but has led to the recommendation that it is prudent to limit ingestion of vitamin C supplements to 500 mg/day.